Bus driver: Diesel exposure

+Heat exposure

+Occupational heat stress is a health risk for bus drivers.
+Bus drivers spending long hours in vehicles may experience various forms of work-related heat stress, especially in warmer months and regions.
+Heat-related illnesses that can impact bus drivers include dizziness, heat exhaustion, heat stroke, sweaty palms, heat cramps, fainting, heat rash, and fogging in glasses.
+If left unaddressed, these factors can be a risk to bus drivers and passengers.

+Occupational heat stress risk can be impacted by environmental conditions, such as air temperature, humidity, sunlight, and air speed.
+The presence of heat or conditioning sources in the work area is significant, as well as the clothing an individual wears on the job.

+Mitigating heat stress can be approached in a variety of ways.
+The Occupational Safety and Health Administration (OSHA) recommends drinking cool water, wearing loose-fitting and breathable clothing, and taking breaks in cooler areas.
+Easing into work is particularly important.
+Any new or returning employees must acclimate to warmer work environments.
+To account for this, OSHA recommends the "20% Rule:" During the first day of an employee's shift, less than 20% of the shift should be completed at full intensity in the heat.
+Each day, the duration of time spent doing standard work under heat-intense conditions can increase by 20%.
+Information on heat-related health risks and appropriate measures to mitigate occupational heat stress is available.

 By country

 Australia

-In Australia, bus and coach drivers need a Drivers Licence (issued in an Australian state or territory) for the class of vehicle they drive.
+In Australia, bus and coach drivers need a driver's licence (issued in an Australian state or territory) for the class of vehicle they drive.

 Additionally, they are required to possess a driver authorisation to drive a bus (also issued by the state or territory).
 This has different names in different states, for example, Driver Authorisation in Queensland, Driver Accreditation in Victoria, General Driver Authorisation in New South Wales, Public Passenger Vehicle Ancillary Certificate in Tasmania and so on.
 This authorisation entails a regular review of driving history, criminal history, and medical assessment for fitness to drive.

 In 2012, Australia had a fleet of 90,599 buses and collectively travelled about 2.0 billion km.
 The average age of the national fleet is 11.0 years.

 In 2011, there were 40,900 bus and coach drivers employed in the industry.
 They work an average of 41.7 hours/week and the average age is 54 years.
 The main employing industries are Transport, Postal and Warehousing 87.4%, and the remainder include Health Care and Social Assistance 4%, Education and Training 3.1%, and Accommodation and Food Services 2.7%.